cessda/cessda.guidelines.public/forms/sml.md

 ## Audience

-CESSDA Main Office IT members and Service Provider staff or any software development orgainsation that manage CESSDA's products.
+CESSDA Main Office IT members and Service Provider staff or any software development organisation that manage CESSDA's products.

 ## Usage